 Paper thickness(12pt vs 14pt vs 16pt vs 18pt etc…)

 When deciding on paper quality, businesses are often asked for what pt they would like.
 Think of pt as paper thickness.
 20pt is thicker than 12 pt.
 In simple terms, the numbers mean how many hundredths of an inch the paper is thick; 10pt is 10 hundredths of an inch thick, or .01 inches thick.
 20pt is .02 inches thick or twice as thick as 10pt paper.
 If you have a stack of business cards you’ve collected you can tell which cards are thicker and which are thinner.
 The ones with lower pt are flimsier and thinner than the higher pt cards.
 If you are printing your own business cards, think about how you want people to see your business.
-Someone in the arts might be able to get by with low pt business cards but often an engineer or consultant wants to transmit that they are reliable and responsible.
+High pt business cards usually transmit quality characteristics like reliability and responsibility.
 Brochures can also be printed on different pt’s and give similar feels to potential customers.

 Weight of paper